amatur/amatur.github.io/index.md

 ## Softwares

+- [ESS-Color](https://github.com/medvedevgroup/ESSColor): a C++/snakemake based software that compresses colored de Bruijn graph
-- [ESS-Compress](https://github.com/medvedevgroup/ESSCompress): compresses a set of k-mers for disk storage
+- [ESS-Compress](https://github.com/medvedevgroup/ESSCompress): a C++ software to compress a set of k-mers for disk storage
-- [UST](https://github.com/medvedevgroup/UST): build a spectrum-preserving string set representation of a set of k-mers
+- [UST](https://github.com/medvedevgroup/UST): a C++ software to build a spectrum-preserving string set representation of a set of k-mers

 ## Contact Info
 Email : aur1111 "at" psu "dot" edu, amatur003 "at" gmail "dot" com